Letter To Applicants

 The ranch is situated on a plateau at 4,000 feet.
 The weather is generally sunny and mild.
 However, during winter months it can get downright cold, especially in the morning and at night.
 We usually get snow once or twice during the winter, but it doesn’t last long.
 Plan on bringing sweaters and jackets.
 During the spring months, the days will be quite warm, but the nights will be cool.
 Remember that we require western dress of those who are in contact with guests.

 Travel to the ranch is at your own expense.
 Patagonia is located 65 miles south of Tucson on State Highway 82.
+We strongly urge employees to have their own car at the ranch so that they can easily get off property.

 Circle Z Ranch would like to thank you for your interest in employment at our ranch.
 Although ranch work can be strenuous and is generally physically demanding, you will find a level of camaraderie with your fellow staff members and our guests that will make the job rewarding.